Leopard Geckos are one of the most popular pet lizards (opens in new tab) in captivity, and rightfully so.

 - They’re so cute!
 Especially as babies.

-- There are several different morphs you can choose from.
+- There are several different morphs you can choose from (Albino leopard gecko is one of the most popular ones)

 - Leopard Geckos that are handled often seem to enjoy interacting with humans.